JeeWeetje/iot-workshop/UwpToIotHub.md

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.
 Just try another unique name.*

-*Note: The IoT Hub also offers the ability of sending commands back to devices.
+*Note: The IoT Hub also offers the ability to send commands back to devices.
 This is not part of this workshop.*

 ### Prerequisites